snlee81/cell_counting_v2/README.md

 for instance, for all the layers, I simply use 64 kernels of 3x3, however, it has already performed as good as the networks reported in [1].
 (It gives me error about 1-4 cells/image)

-So, if anybody is interested in the cell counting task, please use this version, which can make your life much much easier.
+So, if anybody is interested in the cell counting task, please edit on this version, which can make your life much much easier.